 The satellite at GEO is flying with the same speed of the earth's rotation, thereby keeping the satellite stationary over a particular spot on the earth.
 However, the GEO environment is out of the earth's atmosphere.
-The degree of vacuum of the LEO environment is 10^{-4} and 10^{-6} Pa, whereas that of the GEO environment is below 10^{-10} Pa.
+The degree of vacuum of the LEO environment is $10^4 \sim 10^{-6}$ Pa, whereas that of the GEO environment is below $10^{-10}$ Pa.
 The dominant species in the GEO environment is hydrogen atom, which do not affect on materials.
-Therefore, neutral species interaction with material surface is no problem in the GEO environment are unexplained operation of electronic circuits and degradation of thermal control components due to the charging by electrons, radiation, and UV/VUV radiation.
+Therefore, neutral species interaction with material surface is no problem in the GEO environment.
+The problems of spacecraft's mission in the GEO environment are unexplained operation of electronic circuits and degradation of thermal control components due to the charging by electrons, radiation, and UV/VUV radiation.